mindee/doctr/references/recognition/README.md

 }
 ```

 When typing your labels, be aware that the VOCAB doesn't handle spaces.
+Also make sure your `labels.json` file is using UTF-8 encoding.

 ## Advanced options